mkpetterson/ride-share-churn/README.md

 ### Exploratory Data Analysis

 Working on the training set only, we did some EDA to look at the distribution of the features.
-Below are a heatmap with correlation metrics, a histogram of numerical features, and a bar chart of the binary features.
+Below are several different plots highlighting correlations and distributions in the data.

 <details>
     <summary>Correlation Heatmap</summary>